GriffithUniLibrary/advanced-data-wrangle-2/content/6-lesson.md

 {% capture text %}
 - Open [http://geojson.io](http://geojson.io)
+- Select `Open` > File`
-- Find the  `QLDDriverReviverStationsClean.csv` file
+- Find the  `QldShark_2017_Clean_v2` file in your downloads and `open`
-- `Drag the file` onto the map.
+    -  You can alos `Drag the file` onto the map.
+- Zoom into the map to see the coastline of Queensland.
-- Look at features – change  `file view`  from  `JSON`  to  `table`  to see the data structured for the human eye.
+- Look at features on the right hand window – change  `file view`  from  `JSON`  to  `table`  to see the data structured for the human eye.
 - Click on a  `point`  to show data
 - Untick  `Show style properties`  and save
 - Save file as GEOJSON file into downloads.{% endcapture %} {% include card.md header="Map data with GEOJSON" text=text %}